 - 2.64 In terms of biodiversity, the Sompting North site is dominated by improved grassland which generally has low ecological value.
-The most important biodiversity habitats in the immediate area are along the site's boundaries and within the adjacent Malthouse Meadow which is managed as a wildlife conservation area by Adur District Council and Sompting Parish Council. - 2.65 There is an opportunity to provide a public right of way to link with the employment areas of Worthing and East Worthing train station. - 2.66 Access to the southern part of the site will be via Loose Lane, together with a new access from West Street which would run along the western boundary of Sompting Fringe.
-This will give priority to traffic going to/from the development.
+The most important biodiversity habitats in the immediate area are along the site's boundaries and within the adjacent Malthouse Meadow which is managed as a wildlife conservation area by Adur District Council and Sompting Parish Council.^{16a} - 2.65 There is an opportunity to provide a public right of way to link with the employment areas of Worthing and East Worthing train station.
+A Playing Pitch Strategy produced for Adur & Worthing Councils in 2015 identified the need for 4 additional youth pitches in Adur up to 2031.
+Since this study was completed, a 3G youth pitch has been provided at the Brighton & Hove Albion Football Academy at Lancing and another is proposed at Sir Robert Woodard Academy, also at Lancing.
+Subject to the pitch at Robert Woodard Academy gaining planning permission, this would leave a residual requirement for 2 youth pitches which will be provided within the allocation at West Sompting. - 2.66 Access to the southern part of the site will be via Loose Lane, together with a new access from West Street which would run along the western boundary of Sompting Fringe.
+This will give priority to traffic going to/ from the development.
 Access to the northern part of the site will be via Dankton Lane. - 2.67 Traffic from this site will have to pass through two congested junctions the A27/Grinstead Lane (North Lancing roundabout) junction, and A27 Sompting Bypass/ Upper Brighton Road (Lyons Farm).
 Potential mitigation measures have been identified and will need to be delivered as part of the development.
 The A27/ Dankton Lane junction will require further investigation.
 In addition, any local road improvements affecting Sompting Village Conservation Area must respect its historic character. - 2.68 West Street experiences traffic problems, in part caused by westbound traffic 'rat running' to bypass congestion on the A27.
 There is an existing traffic calming scheme on West Street and Upper Brighton Road.
 However, further traffic management is likely to be required on this route.
-This is likely to involve extending the traffic calming measures to the east and intensifying existing measures. - 2.69 Prior to the submission of any planning application for this site, a full Transport Assessment will be required to look at access onto, and impact on local roads, and off-site impacts on existing junctions along the A27 and will need to demonstrate how the development will deliver the necessary mitigation measures. - 2.70 The site lies predominantly within Flood Zone 1 with small areas in Flood Zone 2, 3a and 3b.
-Parts of the site are at risk from surface water flooding, particularly the southernmost part.
-The site is also susceptible to ground water flooding.
-The site layout will be expected to direct development away from the areas most at risk and appropriate mitigation measures will be required to reduce all forms of flood risk across the site.
-A Flood Risk Assessment will be required at the planning application stage and this will need to show that not only can flood risk be mitigated on site but that flood risk will not be worsened elsewhere.
-Opportunities to improve flood risk in the area should also be sought where possible.
+This is likely to involve extending the traffic calming measures to the east and intensifying existing measures.